Using GPUs with Python

 Numba example

-We are going to use the following program for testing (it was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):
+We are going to use the following program for testing on the machines (minus Dardel).
+It was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):

 import numpy as np from timeit import default_timer as timer from numba import vectorize # This should be a substantially high value.
 NUM_ELEMENTS = 100000000 # This is the CPU version. def vector_add_cpu(a, b): c = np.zeros(NUM_ELEMENTS, dtype=np.float32) for i in range(NUM_ELEMENTS): c[i] = a[i] + b[i] return c # This is the GPU version.
 Note the @vectorize decorator.
 This tells # numba to turn this into a GPU vectorized function. @vectorize(["float32(float32, float32)"], target='cuda') def vector_add_gpu(a, b): return a + b; def main(): a_source = np.ones(NUM_ELEMENTS, dtype=np.float32) b_source = np.ones(NUM_ELEMENTS, dtype=np.float32) # Time the CPU function start = timer() vector_add_cpu(a_source, b_source) vector_add_cpu_time = timer() - start # Time the GPU function start = timer() vector_add_gpu(a_source, b_source) vector_add_gpu_time = timer() - start # Report times print("CPU function took %f seconds." % vector_add_cpu_time) print("GPU function took %f seconds." % vector_add_gpu_time) return 0 if __name__ == "__main__": main()

 As before, we need a batch script to run the code.
-There are no GPUs on the login node.
+There are no GPUs on the login node and even if there were we should not run long/heavy jobs there.

 Note Type along!

-Running a GPU Python code interactively - on Snowy.
+Running a GPU Python code interactively on Pelle.

 salloc: Waiting for resource configuration